Finance Director and Vice President

 Martin’s current role is Head of Property Management for Hampshire County Council with a multi disciplinary team including Architects, Building Surveyors, fire safety, arboriculture and property risk management experts with a portfolio of more than 1700 buildings on 1000 sites.
 He has served on the committee of the Chief Building Surveyors Society (CBSS) for a number of years and as President elect of CBSS lead the working party to agree the merger with SPACES.

-Leslie Morrison - Joint Membership Director
+Leslie Morrison - Joint Membership Director (North)

 Leslie Morrison RIBA/RIAS qualified as an architect in 1979 where he began working in Stirling District Council before moving onto Dumbarton and then Inverclyde Councils working on leisure projects, housing and office refurbishment.
 In 1986 he gained promotion to District Architect of Strathkelvin District Council leading a team of architects working mostly on leisure and housing.